The Channel Islands

 This article was published in Winter 2010 issue of Trailering Magazine.

-Quotes and photos from Seaworthy readers which help to paint a picture of what it's like to go boating on the West Coast
+Quotes and photos from readers which help describe of what it's like to boat on the West Coast

 Salt and brackish water is a corrosive killer, so flushing every time after saltwater use is a must